 I recently graduated with honors from Lehigh University with a B.A. in English and a minor in French.
 Even prior to tutoring professionally, I was always a huge proponent of individual tutoring because of its ability to uniquely tailor difficult subject material in ways that play to the strengths of the individual student.
 The one size fits all approach to learning that takes place in classrooms leaves plenty of room for misunderstanding and ambiguity because not every student's mind works the same way.
 My tutoring style emphasizes an individualized approach for each student that seeks to either fill in the gaps in the student's understanding of the subject material or to present it in entirely different ways and work from the ground up.
 I have experience tutoring students from a wide range of ages and whether I'm reinforcing reading and writing skills or I'm helping a student to prepare for the SAT or LSAT, I ensure a relaxed and comfortable teaching experience that helps to counteract the inherent frustration and anxiety that can accompany difficult subject material.
 I also enjoy building a connection between my students and me so that I can relate subjects to their interests, use personalized teaching methods that appeal to them and work most effectively, and motivate them to reach their academic potential.
 I primarily tutor the logical reasoning and reading comprehension sections of the LSAT, the reading comprehension and writing sections of the SAT, anything writing and essay related, academic subjects related to literature and writing (including IB), French, and anything related to reading.
 My favorite subject to tutor is essay writing because it is something that at first often feels very daunting to students, but with a little bit of guidance frequently turns into a labor of love.
 I enjoy tutoring test prep because I enjoy being a part of the "aha" moments that test prep brings about.
 Both the SAT and LSAT can seem intimidating, especially because of their roles in determining where students will pursue further education.
 I like converting standardized tests from a source of anxiety on college/law school applications to a source of strength and confidence.
 Lastly, I tutor English and French because of my love of language and literature.
 As a successful IB student in high school and an English major with a French minor in college, I have picked up a wide variety of teaching techniques and approaches that make these courses not only manageable, but fun and fulfilling.
 When I'm not working as a professional tutor my interests include music, soccer, writing, reading, and video games.
 Throughout high school and college I played the bass in many bands and played music of many genres including rock, hip hop, and jazz.
 I love talking about music, and whatever books I've recently finished reading.

-Lehigh University - BA, English
+Undergraduate Degree: Lehigh University - Bachelor in Arts, English

 SAT Verbal: 740